The Brisket Stall: Understanding the Science Behind It!

 There are different factors that can affect when the evaporative cooling effect kicks in.

-In terms of the brisket, the size, shape, surface texture, and natural moisture content will factor in.
-If you inject the brisket or use a rub, then these will affect when the brisket stall sets in as well.
+In terms of brisket, the size, shape, surface texture, and natural moisture content will factor in.
+If you inject the brisket, this may affect when the stall sets in as well.

-It is usually only when you are smoking brisket at temperatures below 275 F that the stall will occur.
+It is usually only when you are smoking brisket at temperatures below 300°F that the stall will occur.

 Related Reading